gibbok/typescript-book/README.md

     constructor() {}
 }

-// extend MyClass to include the behavior of Identifiable and Selectable interface MyClass extends Identifiable, Selectable {}
+// Extend MyClass to include the behavior of Identifiable and Selectable interface MyClass extends Identifiable, Selectable {}

-// function to apply mixins to a class function applyMixins(source: any, baseCtors: any[]) {
+// Function to apply mixins to a class function applyMixins(source: any, baseCtors: any[]) {
     baseCtors.forEach(baseCtor => {
         Object.getOwnPropertyNames(baseCtor.prototype).forEach(name => {